Work Continuing on King Solomon's Lodge #1

 Here you see finish carpenters Herb and Barry of Camden Woodworking pitching in to remove a corner block of the cladding that covers up the original brick of the foundation.

-The initial phase of the project will deal with exterior stabilization and restoration.
-This includes roof repair, siding repair, reconstruction of window frames and sashes, and removal of the cinder block sheathing around the brick foundation.
-The immediate primary task is to repair the cupola on top of the building, which is currently leaking when it rains.
+The initial phase of the project stabilizes and restores the exterior.
+A new standing-seam tin roof is now installed, the cupola restored, and windows and siding are in process.
+This part of the project includes siding repair, reconstruction of window frames and sashes, and removal of the cinder block sheathing around the brick foundation.

 A fire in 2005 caused extensive smoke and water damage to the structure.
 The structure was not flooded during Hurricane Florence, but the storm certainly highlighted the urgent need to do external repairs to keep out wind and rain.

 We're thrilled with the support our community has shown this project.

 Every penny you send in marked KSL #1 goes directly to pay the professionals working to restore this historic structure.

 We're employing craftsmen and saving an important community structure with your help.
 Thank you!

 To make a donation, click the yellow button.

 The New Bern Preservation Foundation,Inc., 510-B Pollock Street, P.O.
 Box 207, New Bern, NC 28563